As NFL reopens amid altered landscape, Trump resumes attacks on players who demonstrate for racial justice

 “This is an example of trying to make the woke community happy,” Travis said.
 “This is madness.
 And this, by the way, is one reason I think Donald Trump is starting to surge” in some swing-state polls against Biden.

-Biden’s campaign has argued that Trump’s mishandling of the virus, which has killed at least 187,000 Americans, has deprived fans of the ability to attend games safely or even watch them on television, in cases where games were canceled.
+Biden’s campaign has argued that Trump’s mishandling of the virus, which has killed more than 187,000 Americans, has deprived fans of the ability to attend games safely or even watch them on television, in cases where games were canceled.

 State Rep. Joe Tate of Michigan, a Biden surrogate and former NFL practice squad player, said the public is souring on the president’s attacks on the players.